Afro-Dominicans: Religion

 Although most black Dominicans are Roman Catholics, Protestants make up 21.3% of the population.
 Atypical magical-religious beliefs are practice among some black Dominicans.
-The most characteristic feature is the Dominican Vudú, which relates directly to the magical activity but it's generally considered taboo in mainstream Dominican society.
+The most characteristic feature is the Dominican Vudú, which is generally considered taboo in mainstream Dominican society.

 Funeral rites contain many features of African descent that are shared with other American countries.
-A typical example is the baquiní o velorio del angelito.
+A typical example is the baquiní or velorio del angelito.

 Institutions and cuisine

 The economic field include various institutions of mutual aid, existing both in the fields and in the cities.
-In rural areas, these institutions are in the form of groups of farmers who come together to collaborate on certain agricultural tasks such as planting, clearing of forests, land preparation, etc. Are called juntas (boards) o convites and have similar characteristics to Haitian combite closely related to the dokpwe of the Fon people of Dahomey.
+In rural areas, these institutions are in the form of groups of farmers who come together to collaborate on certain agricultural tasks such as planting, clearing of forests, land preparation, etc. are called juntas (boards) or convites and have similar characteristics to Haitian combite closely related to the dokpwe of the Fon people of Dahomey.
 These tasks are accompanied by songs and musical instruments that serve as encouragement and coordination at work.
 All board members are required to reciprocate the assistance and collaboration in the work of others.
 After the day is a festival that is the responsibility of the landowner.

-Another institution of mutual aid, of African origin, is revolving credit system that goes by the name of St. corresponding to esusu and Yoruba.
-As in Nigeria and other parts of Afro America, the San is composed preferably female.
-It consists, as is well known, in the establishment of a common fund to which each participant's San, contributes with a sum monthly or weekly.
-Each partner receives, on a rotating basis, the total value of the box, starting with the organized.

-Some Dominican cuisine and dishes containing some products of African origin.
+Some Dominican cuisine and dishes contain some products of African origin.
 Among the former are the guandul, the ñame and the funde.
 Typical African dishes seem to be the mangú, prepared with green plantains and derivatives cocola kitchen, the fungí and the calalú.
 A common drink among the black slaves was the guarapo, made of sugar cane juice.